McMaster-University-Library/Digital-Archive-Tools/BulkTools/readme.md

 7. **Preparing georeferencing materials for ingest
 	* The following georeferencing products may be ingested into the Digital Archive alongside TIFF files, though is done after the TIFF file has already been ingested.
 		* **GCP file:** Ground Control Point (GCP) file, to be used to georeference a TIFF image in QGIS.
 GCP files should be collected in the /GCP/ folder of the top-level directory.
-GCP files should have the same filename as the corresponding TIFF file, with an additional extension of '.points' added.
-E.g. a TIFF file example.tiff would have a corresponding GCP file example.tiff.points.
+GCP files should have the same filename as the corresponding TIFF file, with the extension of '.points' added.
+E.g. a TIFF file example.tiff would have a corresponding GCP file example.points.
 		* **README file:** Contains coordinate reference system information and instructions on how to georeference the original image.
 Readme files should be collected in the /README/ folder of the top-level directory.
 Readme files can be generated using the function *DA_make_readme.m*, which is called from *DA_make_georef_matls.m* as part of automated processing work.
 		* **ISO19115 file(optional):** ISO19115 metadata file in XML format.
 	* Georeferencing products can be created automatically using the function *DA_make_georef_matls.m*, found in the /georeferencing-tools/ subdirectory of this github repo.
 The function has the following requirements: